Introduction

 If you have added the reference of your persistent disk in the

-``/etc/fstab`` file of your VM, and you have move
+``/etc/fstab`` file of your VM, and you have moved

 the disk to another VM, do not forget to remove any reference to